kaliop/kaliop-adr-bundle/readme.md

 ## Responder
 The responder can either:
 * directly return an instance of `Symfony\Component\HttpFoundation\Response` (e.g. when you return a response containing HTML generated with Twig)
 * an array of data to be serialized in the response (mostly the case when you're building an API that returns Json or XML).
-In that case you can specify serialization groups.
+This array has the following keys:
+  * data (array, mandatory): the data to be serialize in the response body
+  * status_code (int, optional, default: 200): the status code of the response
+  * serialization_groups (optional, default: null): the serialization group to use to serialize the data

 ```php
 <?php